-Back into Kosovo from North Macedonia.
-Kosovo unilaterally declared its independence from Serbia on 17 February 2008.
-Kosovo is still disputed territory and is only partially recognised as a sovereign state ( by 98 member states of the United Nations), mainly because Serbia still objects.
+Into Kosovo from North Macedonia on my tour of Old Yugoslavia.
+This is another name associated unequivocally with conflict and suffering in my head.
+Kosovo unilaterally declared its independence from Serbia in 2008, one of the youngest nations in the world, but is still disputed territory and is only partially recognised as a sovereign state ( by 98 member states of the United Nations).
+This is mainly because Serbia still objects.
 Serbia believes that much of Kosovo is historically and importantly linked to Serbia.
-It’s also strategically important as a South European link.
-There are ongoing tensions between Kosovo's Albanian and Serb populations.
+It’s also strategically important, as a South European link.
+There are also ongoing tensions between Kosovo's Albanian and Serb populations.

-Most of the centre of this landlocked country is dominated by the vast plains and fields, whilst the borders are mainly mountainous.
+Most of the centre of this landlocked country is dominated by vast plains and fields, and economically important vineyards, whilst the borders are mainly mountainous.

 The capital city of Kosovo, Pristina, doesn’t look too pristine.
 There are the ubiquitous roadworks and much of the city is a huge building site.
 Since the war in1999, the city has changed dramatically.
 Many older buildings have been cleared to provide open spaces, gardens and squares.
-The predominantly Albanian-speaking population faces further challenges.
+The predominantly young (70% under 35) Albanian-speaking population faces further challenges.
+Poverty is prevalent.
 It's reported that there are severe water shortages and the supply is limited at times.
 We don’t stop and sightseeing consists of squinting out of the bus window.
 The surrounding mountains and waterfalls are more rewarding.

 Prizren is prettily located with a mountain backdrop, on the border of Albania and Kosovo.
 It has the best-preserved old town in Kosovo so earning its alternative name,‘The Museum under the Open Sky’.
 It is divided by the Lumbardhi River, criss- crossed by numerous elegant bridges.
 On one side of the valley are the Sharr Mountains, on the other the ruins of a hilltop citadel.